 NATIONAL HELP A HORSE DAY

 In the United States, the horse holds legendary status.
 Despite that, many go unwanted, abused, or neglected.
-This day strives to address those issues.
-Around the country, several organizations support horse rescue, rehabilitation, and adoption.
+This day strives to address those issues by drawing attention to several organizations that support horse rescue, rehabilitation, and adoption.
 Their programs offer shelter and veterinary care for horses that have been neglected or abused.
 Many of them provide a sanctuary where the horses live out the remainder of their lives.
 Once rehabilitated, many of the horses become available for adoption.